Revelation 2 – 3

 3. Prophetically: as a concise yet complete history of the Church on earth from God’s viewpoint.

 General Failure.
 The details will be taken up in the commentary for each verse, but suffice it to say that the general trend is decline.
-The decline begins with leaving our first love, and ends with complete indifference to Christ.
+The decline begins with leaving first love, and ends with complete indifference to Christ.
 Although there have been revivals along the way through the grace of God, the decline has been steady.
-As will all other dispensations, in the Church period, man once again has failed in his responsibility.
-If Christ is not retained in the heart (Ephesus), He will be left outside the door (Laodicea).
+As with all other dispensations, in the Church period, man once again has failed in his responsibility.
+If Christ does not retain the first place in the heart (Ephesus), eventually He will be left outside the door (Laodicea).

-Historical Context: At this point all the apostles had passed off the scene and John alone was left to watch the decline.
-John was now on Patmos, watching over Asia, which was the greatest sphere of Paul’s labors, where Paul worked hardest to spread the gospel and the mystery.
-Earlier, Paul had said that all in Asia Minor had turned away from his doctrine; i.e. the heavenly character of the Church.
-In spite of the decline, there were overcomers among the churches, and John wrote to encourage them, and to warn those who walked carelessly.
-John tells them about the rewards to the overcomer but does not tell them how to overcome.
-For that we have to go back to Paul’s Doctrine.
+Historical Context.
+At this time Revelation was written (approx. 90 A.D.) all the apostles except John had passed off the scene and he alone was left to watch the decline.
+John was now on Patmos, watching over Asia, which was the dominant sphere of Paul’s labors, where he spend his greatest exertions to spread the gospel and the mystery.
+However, before he dies, Paul said that all in Asia Minor had turned away from him, and no doubt this would include his doctrine; i.e. the heavenly character of the Church.
+Now Paul was gone, and the decline would continue.
+In spite of this, there were overcomers among the churches, and John wrote to encourage them, and to warn those who walked carelessly.
+John tells the overcomers about certain rewards but does not tell them how to overcome.
+For that we have to go back to Paul’s doctrine.

 Ephesus: The Church After the Apostles

 Ephesus.
-This first great period of Church history (67 A.D. – 167 A.D.) was characterized by great faithfulness to the Lord, attempts to bring in the clergy, and a loss of first love.
+This first great period of Church history (approx. 67 A.D. – 167 A.D.) was characterized by great faithfulness to the Lord, notwithstanding certain efforts to bring in the clergy, and yet a loss of first love.
 Overall, the Church was going on well, but there was a deeper heart-issue that the Lord was seeking to correct.

 CHAPTER 2

-¶ 2 I know thy works and thy labour, and thine endurance, and that thou canst not bear evil men; and thou hast tried them who say that themselves are apostles and are not, and hast found them liars; 3 and endurest, and hast borne for my name’s sake, and hast not wearied: vv.2-3 Commendation: The Lord Commends before He Reproves.
-The Lord first of all commends what He can before He reproves the assembly in Ephesus.
-And there was much to commend, mainly that they were going on faithfully.
+¶ 2 I know thy works and thy labour, and thine endurance, and that thou canst not bear evil men; and thou hast tried them who say that themselves are apostles and are not, and hast found them liars; 3 and endurest, and hast borne for my name’s sake, and hast not wearied: vv.2-3 Commendation.
+The Lord firstly commends what He can before He reproves the assembly in Ephesus.
+There was much to commend: mainly they were going on faithfully.
 They were active in service, patient in trials, ruthless against evil.
-We will find in v.4, that while they were continuing in all the “right” Christian activities, but the proper spring was gone; compare with 1 Thess.
-1:3.
-I think we all understand this in a practical sense.
+We will find in v.4, that while they were continuing in all the “right” Christian activities, the proper spring was gone (compare with 1 Thess.
+1:3).
+We understand this in a practical sense.
 We do not always walk in communion with the Lord, due to the weakness of the flesh, the temptations of the world, and the devices of Satan.
 Somehow, there is a separation between our hearts and the Lord.
 But after we lose our “first love”, we do not instantly fall into practical ruin.
-We still want to maintain a clear conscience, and so we persist for a time in faithfulness to the Lord’s name, doing what is right.
+We still strive to maintain a clear conscience, so we persist for a time in faithfulness to the Lord’s name, doing what is right.
 That is what we have in vv.2-3.
+But it cannot last if first love is not recovered.
+In such a state we may become legal, or prone to legality.
 Note also that, as soon as the apostles began to pass off the scene, Satan was quick to raise up false apostolic successors.
 The Ephesian saints (the leaders particularly) were faithful in dealing with these false apostles.
 The force of the text is that these false apostles were “tried” or tested, branded “liars”, and overthrown.
 The Lord can say, with regard to this, “Good job!”
 The Ephesians had “endured”.
 They showed no sign of giving up in the conflict with evil.
 They were faithful!
-There was great opposition to the truth in Ephesus, from both Jews and Gentiles, so much that Paul was forced to leave the city in Acts 19.
-This persecution came, Jesus tells them, “for my name’s sake”.
+From the very start of the work of God in Ephesus, there was great opposition to the truth from both Jews and Gentiles, so much that Paul was forced to leave the city (Acts 19).
+This opposition came, Jesus tells them, “for my name’s sake”.
 Yet the brethren there had not wearied.

 ¶ 7 He that has an ear, let him hear what the Spirit says to the assemblies.
 To him that overcomes, I will give to him to eat of the tree of life which is in the paradise of God. v.7 A Message to the Overcomer.
 Those in Ephesus were called to listen to what the Spirit of God was saying to them.
 Who do we to listen to?
 Notice the following contradiction: in the papal system, people are taught to listen to what the church says to the people (they abuse Matt.
 18:17), but in the Word of God, people are taught to listen to what the Spirit saith to the churches.
 If we compare with the gospels (Matt.
-11:15) we find that there were “ears to hear” in the Lord’s day, but now there is only “an ear” in Rev. 2-3… only one ear is open now!
-The promise to the overcome is to eat of “the tree of life which is in the paradise of God”.
-This speaks of the enjoyment of Christ risen (a source of resurrection life), as the Head of a new creation… a sphere of perfect holiness and joy, where death can never come.
+11:15) we find that there were “ears to hear” in the Lord’s day, but now there is only “an ear” in Rev. 2-3; only one ear is open!
+The promise to the overcomer in Ephesus is to eat of “the tree of life which is in the paradise of God”.
+This speaks of the enjoyment of a risen Christ (a source of resurrection life), as the Head of a new creation… a sphere where death can never come.

 Smyrna.
 This second great period of Church history (167 A.D. – 313 A.D.) was characterized by deep suffering of the saints under persecution from Rome.
-Ten pagan persecutions unfolded, intermingles by brief periods of rest.
-The Lord has no rebukes for Smyrna, only commendation and comfort.
-The persecution helped the church to prosper, but eventually it came to an end.
+Ten pagan persecutions unfolded, intermingled with brief periods of rest.
+The Lord has no rebuke for Smyrna, only commendation and comfort.
+In one sense, the persecution helped the church to prosper spiritually.
+Eventually this period came to an end when the Roman Empire became favorable toward Christianity around the time of Emperor Constantine.

 ¶ 8 And to the angel of the assembly in Smyrna [‘suffering’] write: These things says the first and the last, who became dead, and lived: v.8 Greeting and Presentation of Christ.
 The second assembly was Smyrna, which means ‘suffering’.
-It comes from the word “myrrh”, which was a fragrant herb whose odors were not released without crushing force.
+It comes from the word “myrrh”, which was a fragrant herb whose odors are released with crushing force.
 As such, myrrh is often a type of suffering in scripture.
-The assembly is Smyrna suffered greatly under Roman persecution, and so to these suffering saints, Christ is presented as: (1) “the first and the last”, the One who is unchangeably the same, and (2) the One who suffered ultimate defeat and rose triumphant over the grave!
-If the saints in Smyrna were going to face martyrdom, they would have for a Leader one who suffered death Himself, and was victorious!
+The assembly is Smyrna suffered greatly under Roman persecution, and therefore to these suffering saints Christ is presented as: (1) “the first and the last”, the One who is unchangeably the same, and (2) the One who suffered ultimate apparent defeat and rose triumphant over the grave!
+If the saints in Smyrna were going to face martyrdom, they would have as a Leader One who suffered death Himself, and was victorious!

 ¶ 11 He that has an ear, let him hear what the Spirit says to the assemblies.
 He that overcomes shall in no wise be injured of the second death. v.11 Message to the Overcomer.
 To the suffering saints in Smyrna, the reward held out to the overcomer is the enjoyment of eternal security.
 Persecutors may kill your body, but they can never kill your soul.
 The second death is eternal separation from God (Rev. 20:14).
 You might ask, doesn’t every believer have eternal security?
 How can this be a special reward?
 It is a special reward in the same way the overcomer in Sardis is promised that his name would not be blotted out of the book of life.
 It is the enjoyment of the fact in addition to the fact itself.